xcart/xcart-docs/_pages/kb_en/multivendor/avatax_sales_tax_automation_usage_with_multivendor.md

      If the store is based in the United States, this has some specifics:

-      *  If the vendor company has nexus in all the U.S. states, the administrator should make sure the setting **Automatically calculate taxes for** is set to "_All US States_".
+      *  If the vendor company has nexus in all the U.S. states, the administrator needs to make sure the setting **Automatically calculate taxes for** is set to "_All US States_".
          ![us_tax_calculation.png]({{site.baseurl}}/attachments/ref_3MSUEwVA/us_tax_calculation.png)

-      *  If the vendor company has nexus in just some of the states, the administrator should make sure the setting **Automatically calculate taxes for** is set to "_Specific states_", and those states are listed in the **Specify US states** field below.
+      *  If the vendor company has nexus in just some of the states, the administrator needs to make sure the setting **Automatically calculate taxes for** is set to "_Specific states_", and those states are listed in the **Specify US states** field below.
          ![us_tax_calculation2.png]({{site.baseurl}}/attachments/ref_3MSUEwVA/us_tax_calculation2.png)

 Vendors should be instructed to specify their nexus states via **My account** > **Financial details**: